seb-oss/openbanking/postman/README.md

 * redirectUri (should be same one used to create a sandbox app)

 ![Screenshot environment variables](./images/postman_env.png)
+4. Save.

-4. In the top right corner of postman, click the environment selector and select 'SEB PSD2 Sandbox'.
+5. In the top right corner of postman, click the environment selector and select 'SEB PSD2 Sandbox'.

 ###  Step 4.
 Test PSD2 APIs with sandbox
 1. Use authorization to collect your access token.